Consultant of the Equal Opportunity Officer

 Based on this data, the DFG will analyze and deliberate on the equal opportunities situation at German universities.
 The data provided by RWTH are as follows:

-- A Publication on the Ranking of Higher Education Institutions by Gender Aspects (de)
+- 2021 Ranking of Higher Education Institutions by Gender Aspects (de)

 - Statistics Portal of the NRW Women and Gender Research Network (de)